Favouredson/Currency_Converter/README.md

 # Currency_Converter
-A simple currencies converter website that communicate with an Currency Exchange API
+A simple currencies converter website that communicate with an currency exchange API